Bucket List Worthy Hot off the Press

 Torbay is a place to get away from it all and still enjoy the perks of being ocean-side.
 Visitors often head to Torbay to admire the coastline and learn about the town’s bounty of historic sites.

 The pirate John Nutt and his family settled in Torbay from Devon.

 Use Torbay as your gateway to hiking the East Coast Trail, which offers 500 kilometres of scenery along the shoreline of Newfoundland and Labrador.
 You can find the East Coast Trail from the Father Troy Walking Trail connecting Torbay and Flatrock.

 Similar to other Yukon towns, Carmack is one of the best places to see the Northern Lights.
 It’s an ideal jumping point for Yukon exploration and offers a number of locally-famous restaurants that are ideal for taking a break from your usual campfire meals.

-Carmack offers restaurants and a cozy place to stay for Yukon travelers.
+Carmack offers restaurants and a cozy place in Yukon travelers.
 Stay at one of Carmack’s campgrounds, RV parks or hotels and spend days adventuring on the Nordenskiold Ridge or discovering the incredible Northern Tutchone history.